a-gondolkodas-orome/durer-jatekok/README.md

 needs to know.
 Additional state variables may be created within the `GameBoard` component that is relevant only during a turn, not between turns, such as reacting to hover events.

-You should use `setBoard` if you need to change the board before ending player turn.
+You should use `moves.setBoard` if you need to change the board before ending player turn.

 ```js
 // `ctx` is an object and will contain the following (extendable):